dillonmabry/cmpd-traffic-helper-web/README.md

 ## How to Use
 - Search for accidents via main
 - Predict/Analyze via Analysis
-- View all accidents via mapbox view
+- View all accidents via mapbox view (Register user first, then login for authentication for Mapbox API)

 ## Tests
 - TODO